Parallels/rq-dashboard/README.rst

 Docker
 ------

-You can also run the dashboard inside of docker, simply build the image with
+You can also run the dashboard inside of docker:

 ::

-    $ make image
+    $ docker pull eoranged/rq-dashboard
+    $ docker run -p 9181:9181 eoranged/rq-dashboard

-and you can then run the image, possibly modifying it with the following environment variables from their default values
+and you can then run the image.
+You can pass additional options using environment variables with prefix RQ_DASHBOARD_*:

-* REDIS_URL=redis://redis
+* RQ_DASHBOARD_REDIS_URL=redis://redis:6379
-* USERNAME=rq
+* RQ_DASHBOARD_USERNAME=rq
-* PASSWORD=password
+* RQ_DASHBOARD_PASSWORD=password

+See more info how to pass environment variables in "Docker documentation":https://docs.docker.com/compose/environment-variables/

 .. _piptools: https://github.com/nvie/pip-tools
 .. _Flask: http://flask.pocoo.org/